easternbloc/bramble/README.md

 Bramble
 =========

-A is a tool which helps you safely upgrade your [NPM](http://npmjs.org) dependencies.
+Is a tool which helps you safely upgrade your [NPM](http://npmjs.org) dependencies.

 Running Bramble will look at each dependency in your package.json, and one by